Tuition & Financial Aid

 Sister Dolores Marie Ramsey, OSU, Promising Writer’s Scholarship - $2,000

 Sr. Dolores Marie, Graduate of ’32, Ursuline Academy of Springfield, IL, was a former principal of Ursuline Academy of Dallas and life-long poet.
 She distinguished herself in her many years of service in various positions in the Ursuline Community in Dallas, Laredo, and Springfield, IL.
 Ursuline alumnae and friends worked together to establish this endowed scholarship in her honor in 2003.
-Award is based on financial need as well as outstanding writing ability.
+The award is based on financial need as well as outstanding writing ability.
+An Ursuline Sister for seven decades, she served as an English teacher as well as Principal in Dallas for 17 years.
+Sister Dolores Marie was an avid reader.
+Sr. Dolores Marie was the pioneer Principal of 4900 Walnut Hill Lane, and a leader in education at Ursuline for many years.

 Sister Catherine Chandler, OSU, Service Award - $2,000